 Miami-Dade County has precious water supply that must be protected and preserved.
 Water conservation is vital to the preservation of South Florida's ecosystems.

 In Miami-Dade County, water restrictions are observed year-round.
-Due to current drought conditions, residents can water their lawns twice a week before 7 a.m. and after 7 p.m., 365 days a year.
-These restrictions apply to users of any water source, including public utilities, private wells and any surface water body including canals and lakes.
+Due to current dry conditions, residents can only water their lawns twice a week before 7 a.m. and after 7 p.m., 365 days a year.

 So, when *can* I water my lawn?

 You may water your lawn two days a week.
 The same rules apply to residences and businesses.

 - ODD-numbered home address (those that end in 1, 3, 5, 7, 9) are permitted on Wednesdays and Saturdays, before 7 a.m. and after 7 p.m.

 - EVEN-numbered addresses (those ending in 0, 2, 4, 6, 8) are allowed on Thursdays and Sundays, before 7 a.m. and after 7 p.m.

 Choose one of the two “watering windows” — either morning or evening.
 It is not necessary to water your lawn twice a day – it’s wasteful and can be detrimental to your landscape.

 You can improve and beautify your home’s yard while reducing water use.
 Ask for a FREE landscape irrigation evaluation, available to single-family homeowners and large properties (such as condo associations and commercial properties) with a functioning, in-ground irrigation system.

 The Miami-Dade Water and Sewer Department’s Landscape Irrigation Rebate Program provides financial incentives to upgrade irrigation systems and improve water efficiency.
 These efforts will reduce the amount of water used and create healthier landscapes.